 Thus, structured settlements (and the annuities behind them) became substantially more popular across America once the 26 U.S. Code § 130 federal legislation granted tax-free status the to payments for structured settlement payees.

-Selling A Structured Settlement Annuity
+Selling A Structured Settlement Payment

 Structured settlements are designed to be permanent solutions to permanent losses.
 Wrongful death, medical malpractice, injury, and other claims that result in structured settlement awards leave permanent scars.